-The fist one shows the front and the bell tower of Torino’s cathedral under a sky which snatched a “what a nice sky!” from a friend photographer, ex-colleague when I was working for Trecision in Rapallo.
-A comment with double importance since comes from a critic guy like him.
+The first one shows the front and the bell tower of Turin’s cathedral under a sky that snatched a “what a nice sky!” from a friend and ex-colleague when I was working for Trecision in Rapallo.
+A comment with double importance since it comes from an artist like him. 😉

-Talking again about Torino, since I’ll attend the Telemobility Forum 2006 on wednesday, the second one shows the famous Piercing, a curious example of urban art made in 1996 on a building in Piazza Corpus Domini.
+Talking again about Turin, since I’ll attend to Telemobility Forum 2006 on wednesday, the second one shows the famous Piercing, a curious example of urban art made in 1996 on a building in Piazza Corpus Domini.

-In the third one you can see the Ancient Clock Shed located in Piazza della Repubblica with the inscription Loving differences in various languages.
+In the third one you can see the Ancient Clock Shed located in Piazza della Repubblica with the inscription Loving differences in different languages.